Spaghetti Casserole, for Leftover Turkey or Ham

-This Spaghetti Casserole is easy and perfect for your weeknight dinner!
-Spaghetti Casserole is a perfect use up for letover turkey or ham!
-It’s creamy, cheesy and oh, so good!!
+This Spaghetti Casserole is easy and perfect for your weeknight dinner.
+It’s a great way to use up leftover turkey or ham.
+It’s creamy, cheesy and oh, so good.

-Looking for a different use up for your leftover turkey or ham from the holidays!
-We have been making this one for years!
-It is totally customizable, in the fact that you can add any vegetable you like, and even whatever meat you like.
+Are you looking for a different use for your leftover turkey or ham from the holidays?
+We have been making this one for years.
+It is totally customizable; you can add any vegetable you like, and even whatever meat you want.
 Try browned ground beef, even.

-A mixture of cheeses, or a single cheese can be chosen, that is up to you, as well!
+A mixture of cheeses, or a single type of cheese, can be chosen; that is up to you, as well.
 Just remember that mild cheeses will melt better, giving you a creamier sauce.
 Sharp cheeses can be added in lesser quantities to boost the flavor profile.

 How to Make Spaghetti Casserole